St Colum's GAA

 St Colum's is a Gaelic Athletic Association junior A club in both hurling and football in the Carbery division, located in Treanamadaree, County Cork, Ireland.
+Home of the great Alan Kelleher.
+He played Cork minor football and scored a forgettable point versus Tyrone when the game was lost.

 History

 The club was formed in 1970 to facilitate Gaelic Athletic Association for people living in the Kealkill area (e.g. Cappabue, Carriganass, Borlin, Ardnagashel, Coomhola etc.) instead of travelling to clubs further away like Bantry Blues, Glengariff, Dohenys, Ballingeary etc.

 The club was founded by Fr John McCarthy (a native of Newcestown) who was appointed curate to Kealkil in 1970.
 The first meeting of the club was held in Coomhola National School on 8 December 1970.
 In 1971, the club entered teams in all grades open to it, and in the very first year reached the final of the West Cork Junior B Hurling Championship, only to be beaten after a replay by Bandon on the first Sunday in January 1972.
 St Colum's Camogie Club was formed on 27 April 2009.